exa-analytics/exa/docs/source/started.rst

 ########################
 Getting Started
 ########################
-Once installed (see :ref:`install`) Python can be executed from a command prompt.
+Once installed (see Exa) Python can be executed from a command prompt.

 .. code-block:: bash